-Riede or location in the community Göttlesbrunn and the cadastral municipality Arbesthal in the Lower Austrian wine-growing region Carnuntum, The name goes back to the word gravel, which in the course of time from the Danube Was "poured".
-At 278 meters, the Schüttenberg is the highest point in the Arbesthal hill country.
-The south-facing vineyards are bordered by a forest in the west.
-The soils consist not only of the gravel but also a considerable amount of clay, as well as a lime deposit in the west.
+Riede or location in the community Göttlesbrunn and the cadastral community of Arbesthal in the Lower Austrian wine region Carnuntum, The name comes from the word gravel, which over time from the Danube Was "poured on".
+At 278 meters, the Schüttenberg is the highest elevation in the Arbesthal hills.
+The south-facing vineyards are surrounded by a forest in the west.
+In addition to the gravel, the soils also consist of a considerable proportion of clay and a layer of lime in the west.

-The vineyard is mainly for red wines like Merlot.
-St. Laurent and Zweigelt, as well as in the west for white varieties such as Chardonnay.
+The vineyard is especially for red wine like Merlot.
+St. Laurent and Zweigelt, as well as in the west for white wines such as Chardonnay.
 Sauvignon Blanc and Green Valtellina suitable.
-A special feature is the largest Central European colony of the colorful bird species "Bee-eater" (Merops apiaster), which was created here in recent decades.
-Shares in the vineyard, for example, have the wineries Grassl Philipp.
-Markovich Gerhard.
-Markovich Lukas.
+A specialty is the largest Central European colony of the colorful bird species "Bee-eater" (Merops apiaster) that has emerged here in recent decades.
+The wineries, for example, have shares in the vineyard Grassl Philipp.
+Markowitsch Gerhard.
+Markowitsch Lukas.
 Netzl Franz.
 Oppelmayer.
 Pimpel and Taferner Franz,